Smoky Vegan Black Bean Soup Recipe

 This post may contain affiliate links.
 Read our disclosure policy.

-The Best Black Bean Soup Recipe!
+Best Black Bean Soup Recipe

 To enjoy this soup to the max make sure to bring out that big bag of tortilla chips or bake a loaf of crusty bread to go with it.
 Take a minute to dice up some fresh tomatoes, onion and avocado and toss with fresh lime juice or garnish with this pretty Italian tomato salsa.

-How to Make Vegan Black Bean Soup from Scratch:
+How to Make Vegan Black Bean Soup from Scratch

 1. Start by soaking dry beans for 6 hours.